 How often do I use a Tens Machine for Tennis Elbow?

 There is no allotted time for how long you should use the Tens Machine for your Tennis Elbow.
 The machines are fantastic as you can use it for as long as you want with no side effects.

 Tens can certainly help you relieve your Tennis Elbow or even your Golfer’s elbow pain.
 The electrodes that come with the Tens device transmit electronic pulses to the nerves, this prevents the nerve from transmitting pain signals to the brain, which in return helps reduce your pain and also the brain releases endorphins that doubles up on the pain relief.

 Where do I place my pads for Tennis Elbow?

 There are several places that you can position your electrodes before you turn on your Tens Machine and begin healing of your tendon.
 Electrodes once applied deliver a low voltage intermittent stimulation – this helps block the pain signals which results in endorphins being released to help ease your pain.

 Some of these places include (when using two electrodes):

-- One electrode positioned on your bicep and another on the end of your forearm (closer to your elbow)
+- One tens electrode positioned on your bicep and another on the end of your forearm (closer to your elbow)